InfoXMax/Python---MD5-Generator/README.md

 After downloading the file open it with terminal by using:

-ixm@InfoXMax-Laptop:~$ python3 hash.py
+ixm@InfoXMax-Laptop:~$ python3 The-Hasher.py

-Then type your plain TEXT and hit enter , then the hash will show up
+Then type your plain TEXT and hit enter , then the hash will show up and also will save them to file on the same folder.

+The Script Encode to: MD5,SHA1,SHA256,SHA512,BASE64,NTLM